I Have a Car but I Would Rather Bike

 Bad weather: There’s a saying that has been attributed to the Scandinavians: “There’s no bad weather for cycling, just bad clothing.”
 It’s a little overstated but rings true.
 If the weather is not absolutely disgusting, I’ll ride with rain gear.
 The bicycle also has appropriate rain gear— fenders.
 Snow is more problematic.
 Oh, there are steel-studded tires you can buy for bicycles, but the roads and paths are usually obstructed by piles of snow, making it not so safe, to say nothing of the cars skidding around in the snow.

 Renee: I have a folding bike I take on trips too.
 They are so convenient.
 I agree with the Scandinavians, though I am a wimp about riding in a rainstorm 😊.
 But, it’s a great excuse to go shopping and buy more gear!
 Now that you have embraced the car-lite lifestyle, will you share some tips on how others can do the same if they have been thinking about it?

-- If you are nervous about biking in the street, take a City Cycling Class sponsored by BikeArlington and offered several times a year in Arlington, so you can get comfortable and confident riding on city streets.
+- Take a class.
+If you are nervous about biking in the street, take a City Cycling Class sponsored by BikeArlington and offered several times a year in Arlington, so you can get comfortable and confident riding on city streets.

 Renee: Leslie, thank you so much for sharing your experience of going car-lite.
 I hope it’ll inspire others to do the same.